-Social Innovation Grant (Shape NC) - Wake County Smart Start was awarded \$500,000 and has received \$96,691 in federal funds and expended \$109,773 under a contract with NCPC for a Shape NC grant.
+Social Innovation Grant (Shape NC) - Wake County Smart Start was awarded up to \$500,000 and received and expended \$116,185 under a contract with NCPC for a Shape NC grant.
 The term of this contract is March 15, 2017 through May 14, 2021.
-The balance of the award of the contract will be received and expended after June 30, 2020.
+Wake County Smart Start also received \$41,118 in funds allocated for a prior year during the year ended June 30, 2021.
+The balance of the award of the contract will be received and expended after June 30, 2021.

-Wake County Smart Start expects to receive continued funding through new Shape NC contracts with NCPC.
+Wake County Smart Start does not expect to receive continued funding through new Shape NC contracts with NCPC.

-Child Care and Development Fund - The Wake County Smart Start was awarded up to \$133,500, has received \$127,009 and expended \$157,981 under a current year grant with NCPC.
+Child Care and Development Block Grant (Healthy Start for Infants and Toddlers) - The Wake County Smart Start was awarded up to \$133,500, received \$105,709 and expended \$114,065 under a current year Healthy Start for Infants and Toddlers grant with NCPC.
+Wake County Smart Start also received \$11,821 under a prior year grant during the year ended June 30, 2021.

-Wake County Smart Start expects to receive continued funding through new contracts with NCPC.
+Wake County Smart Start expects to receive continued funding through new Healthy Start for Infants and Toddlers contracts with NCPC.